‘They’ll behead him’: Veteran desperate to save Afghan interpreter

 One of his relatives — also a translator — was recently shot and killed, allegedly by Taliban.

-“He was going from the house to his job,” explained the translator in an online video chat with Target 8 and Keen’s wife.
+“He was going from the house to his job,” explained the translator in an online video chat with Nexstar’s WOOD-TV and Keen’s wife.

 “He was just walking, and on the way, he was shot by the Taliban.
 By the sniper.
 He was shot in the face,” he said.

-The Keens keep in close touch with the interpreter and his family through weekly video chats.

-“My goal is to get my kids over there to America so they can get education,” the man told Target 8 from his home in Afghanistan.
+“My goal is to get my kids over there to America so they can get education,” the man said from his home in Afghanistan.
 “One day they will be officers.
 They will be doctors.
 They will be engineers.”

 But already, even months before America’s planned withdrawal, Taliban attacks have spiked.